Counterfactual Mean-variance Optimization: Calibration of

 \subsection{Optimal Linear Shrinkage Estimation}

-If $\widehat{\Sigma}^a$ is ill-conditioned or (near) singular, then the solution to a system of linear equations involving $\widehat{\Sigma}^a$ is prone to large numerical errors.
-Consequently, there can be large errors in each iteration of commonly-used algorithms for solving our approximating program, which may cause those algorithms to fail to converge (by making the search direction deviate from a descent direction).
-This will seriously degrade estimation accuracy of the optimal solutions {in finite samples}, notwithstanding the favorable asymptotic properties of our proposed estimator.
+If $\widehat{\Sigma}^a$ is ill-conditioned or nearly singular, solving linear systems involving $\widehat{\Sigma}^a$ becomes highly susceptible to numerical instability.
+As a result, each iteration of standard algorithms used to solve our approximating program may incur substantial numerical errors, potentially causing the algorithm to diverge by disrupting the descent direction.
+These issues can significantly impair the finite-sample accuracy of the estimated optimal solutions, despite the favorable asymptotic properties of the proposed estimator.

-Covariance shrinkage is a promising approach to handle this issue \citep[e.g.,][]{yang1994estimation, daniels1999nonconjugate, daniels2001shrinkage,ledoit2020power}.
-The basic idea is to achieve a bias–variance tradeoff by shrinking $\widehat{\Sigma}^a$ towards a certain target (a reference prior).
-Here, we develop a linear shrinkage estimator for ${\Sigma}^a$ by adapting the method by \citet{ledoit2004well}, one of the most widely-used techniques to regularize the sample covariance matrix.
-However, the adaptation of their method is not straightforward since the counterfactual outcomes are unobservable, which means that the use of the sample covariance matrix is not feasible in our setting.
+Covariance shrinkage offers a promising solution to this issue \citep[e.g.,][]{yang1994estimation, daniels1999nonconjugate, daniels2001shrinkage, ledoit2020power}.
+The core idea is to balance bias and variance by shrinking $\widehat{\Sigma}^a$ toward a target matrix, often interpreted as a reference prior.
+In this subsection, we develop a linear shrinkage estimator for ${\Sigma}^a$ by adapting the method of \citet{ledoit2004well}, one of the most widely used approaches for regularizing sample covariance matrices.
+However, adapting their method to our setting is nontrivial, as counterfactual outcomes are unobserved, rendering the direct use of sample covariance infeasible.

 Let $\mathbb{I}$ denote the identity matrix.
 Our goal is to find the optimal linear combination of $\mathbb{I}$ and $\widehat{\Sigma}^a$ with minimum expected quadratic loss, which is represented by the solution of the following program\footnote{{Note that $\forall i,j$, $\widehat{\Sigma}^a_{ij}$ depends on the nuisance estimates $\widehat{\eta}_i, \widehat{\eta}_j, \widehat{\eta}_{ij}$, each of which is a function of {a separate independent sample} $\mathsf{D}_0^n$. {(See Assumption \ref{assumption:B1}.)} So in our notation, $\Pb\Vert \Sigma_S - \Sigma^a \Vert_F^2 = \E\left[ \Vert \Sigma_S - \Sigma^a \Vert_F^2 \mid \mathsf{D}_0^n \right]$.}}: